GOSUB-C64/MS2_Project/README.md

 [Googlefonts](https://fonts.google.com/) was used to add character and flavour to the overall 'feel' of the site/game.

 I also needed small sized icons to be displayed on the browser tabs of this game site.
-I did this using a free tool online called [Favicon Generator](https://favicon.io/)
+I did this using a free tool online called [Favicon Generator](https://favicon.io/) and inserted the code to run on my site.

+The Modals I used were from the Bootstrap website with all the HTML code and JS used to get them working.

 ## Strategy
 The design strategy for this project ...